joelnet/articles/articles/2018-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

-# I ❤ Ramda - Partial Application with Curry
+# I ❤ Ramda - Partial Application with a Special Placeholder
 [![license CC BY 4.0](https://img.shields.io/badge/license-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

 # Introduction to I ❤ Ramda